DerGuru/The-Resonant/New Chapters/Part1/P1-01_Resonance.md

 The hum grew softer as he walked, more rhythmic, syncing subtly with his breathing.
 Jason paused mid-step, turning to glance back at the archive building towering behind him, now dark and impassive.

 He felt foolish, but he couldn't shake the thought that something back there was calling him.
-Not loudly—just quietly, insistently, almost politely.
+Not loudly - just quietly, insistently, almost politely.

 "You're losing it," he said aloud to the empty street.
 "Definitely losing it."

 But he picked up his pace anyway, suddenly eager to be home, behind a locked door, in his own space where things made sense.

-By the time he reached his building, the sensation had faded into something even subtler—less a sound, more a quiet internal pulse.
+By the time he reached his building, the sensation had faded into something even subtler - less a sound, more a quiet internal pulse.
 He entered his small apartment, dropping his keys on the table with a familiar clink.

 A message awaited him on his comms unit, the little light blinking insistently.
 It was Lina: *"You missed dinner, Jason.
 Let me know you're okay."*